scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 .. figure:: highlo.png

    The color scheme for each subplot as in Fig. :ref:`class-dc`.
-   (top left) The solution for event 3146815, (top) right the solution for event 3158361 and (bottom right) 3153955.
-Events 3158361 and 3153955 represent the maximum and minimum correlation score with event 3146815.: :label:`highlo`
+   (top left) The solution for event 3146815, (top right) the solution for events 3158361 and (bottom right) 3153955.
+Events 3158361 and 3153955 represent the maximum and minimum correlation score with event 3146815. :label:`highlo`

-In :ref:`highlo` we provide a visulaization of the events with the highest (top right) and lowest (bottom right) correlation score comparing with event 3146815 (top left).
+In :ref:`highlo` we provide a visualization of the events with the highest (top right) and lowest (bottom right) correlation score comparing with event 3146815 (top left).
 The orientation of the nodal lines for event 3153955, which has the lowest correlation score,